MCU-ZHISHAN-IoT/HML_FwLib_STC89/README.md

 + Cover all on-chip resource of STC89 series MCUs.
 + Open all source code on [Github](https://github.com) and licensed under the [WTFPL2](http://wtfpl2.com/).
 + Readable code and provide examples to help you get started it.
++ Attached Makefile offers a good reference for developers.

 ## What's working
 Here is a list of the all on-chip peripheral drivers and examples that need to be ported.